Skip to main content

 Step 5: Keep the door open.
 We can’t stress this enough.
 Ensure the door remains open between loads and between laundry days so that your machine can dry more quickly.
 The less moisture you have sitting in your washing machine, the less likely you are to develop an issue with mold.

 Step 6: Don’t use bleach.
 To clean your machine, that is.
-Chlorine bleach is great for sanitizing surfaces and getting whites whiter, but it can be hard on machinery.
+Chlorine bleach is ideal for sanitizing surfaces and getting whites whiter, but it can be hard on machinery.
 When you’re getting rid of odors, stick to baking soda and white vinegar for a gentler approach.
 And never mix bleach and vinegar.

 Step 7: Clean the soap dispenser.
 If there’s a lot of gunk in your soap dispenser, make a paste of baking soda and water to get rid of the buildup.
 An old toothpaste or Q-tips can help get hard-to-reach spots.